joe88park/joe88park/README.md

 - 📫 How to reach me ...

-I am currently working on an effective place to reach me.
-Will be updating news here.
+I am currently working on a personal website that will have my contact info.

 <!---
 joe88park/joe88park is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.